openshift-pipelines/pipelines-as-code/docs/content/docs/install/github_webhook.md

 {{< /hint >}}

-## Create Repository and Configure webhook
+## Creating a Repository CR and Configuring webhook

 Now, you have 2 ways to configure the webhook:

-* You could use [`tkn pac repository create`](/docs/guide/cli) command which will create repository CR and configure webhook
+You could use [`tkn pac repository create`](/docs/guide/cli) command which will create repository CR and configure webhook

-  You need personal access token created before to have `admin:repo_hook` scope.
-CLI will use this token to configure webhook and add it in a secret on cluster which will be used by controller for accessing the repository.
+  You need to have a personal access token created with `admin:repo_hook` scope. tkn-pac will use this token to configure the webhook and add it in a secret on cluster which will be used by controller for accessing the repository.
-After configuring webhook, you can update the token in secret with just the scopes mentioned [here](#generate-a-token-for-pipelines-as-code). or
+After configuring the webhook, you will be able to update the token in the secret with just the scopes mentioned [here](#generate-a-token-for-pipelines-as-code).

-* You could follow the [Configure webhook manually](#configure-webhook-manually) guide to do it manually
+Alternatively, you could follow the [Configure webhook manually](#configure-webhook-manually) guide to do it manually

-## Configure webhook manually
+## Configuring webhook manually

 follow below instruction to configure webhook manually